It is an indication that the baby is not well in the womb; it is a rare complication of childbirth.

 Doctors should inform mothers of the report of cramps as soon as they occur, especially if the cramps are severe and back pain is also present.

-Severe cramps can be an indication of several serious complications, such as placental abruption, that can cause fetal distress.
+Severe cramps can indicate several serious complications, such as placental abruption, that can cause fetal distress.

 Certain conditions, such as placenta previa and placental abruption, can cause bleeding during pregnancy.